saliftankoano/animegen/README.md

 ## My todo list

-- [ ] Fix overprotection of create page
+- [x] Fix overprotection of create page
-- [ ] Fix dark mode theme switcher color to be consistent with other hover effects
+- [x] Fix dark mode theme switcher color to be consistent with other hover effects
-- [ ] Add Shimmer effect for loading state
+- [x] Add Shimmer effect for loading state
+- [ ] Fix loading state to be more consistent
+- [ ] Migrate to supabase auth
+- [ ] Implement generation rating connection to the database
 - [ ] Add LLM prompt augmentation

 <p align="center">Made with ❤️ by the AnimeGen team</p>